 Cambridgeshire Artistic Roller Skating Club was formed in March 2017 and we begun our sessions in August 2017.
 Head Coaches Zoe and Rachel have been in the skating world for a long time and have always wanted to set up their own club.
+They are assisted by Coach Chris who forms part of the Coaching team and also competes for the club.
 As a club we are very proud of where we are now and proud of the skaters we have as members of our club.
 We aim to provide a fun and friendly environment for skaters to learn, make friends and eventually compete to the highest standards.
-We also have Coaches Jodi, Abbie and Chris who support the Head Coaches running grades and improvers sessions.
-Jodi and Abbie have also been in the skating world before and bring a wealth of knowledge to the team.

 Zoe King - Head Coach

 I have been skating ever since I was 12, so at the age of 27 I have been around the skating world for what seems like a lifetime!
 I could never imagine my life without skating.
 I am a preliminary standard skater for figures and freestyle, but my main focus is on dance, in which I am silver standard.
 I compete in the British Championships every year and have represented my country competing internationally.
 I have also trained with international coaches abroad.

 I have a passion for coaching and I began coaching other skaters during grades sessions when I was 15.
 I love seeing skaters improve, and also finding fun ways for them to learn.
 Our first stater session was an amazing success and I absolutely loved every minute of it.
 We now have our regular grades sessions and have so many skaters attending these, and so many improvers.